synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component__syn-chart.md

 ## With Legend

 Use legendShow() to render legend entries for the donut segments.
 Segment names are used as legend labels and can be toggled interactively.
+For this use the name option in the data items.

 ```html
 <syn-chart id="donut-legend"></syn-chart>